Thomas-Alexandre Dumas: A Life of Daring and Glory

 Origins in Saint-Domingue

-Thomas-Alexandre Dumas was born in 1762 in the French colony of Saint-Domingue, now known as Haiti.
-His father, Alexandre Antoine Davy de la Pailleterie, was a minor French nobleman who had fled to the colony to escape financial troubles.
-There, he purchased and later had a relationship with an enslaved woman of African descent named Marie-Cessette Dumas.
-Thomas-Alexandre was their child, born into bondage but destined for an extraordinary life.
+Born in 1762 in the French colony of Saint-Domingue, now Haiti, Thomas-Alexandre Dumas was the son of Alexandre Antoine Davy de la Pailleterie.
+Dumas’s father was a minor French nobleman.
+He had moved to Saint-Domingue to escape money problems in France.
+There, he had purchased and later fathered a child with an enslaved woman named Marie-Cessette Dumas, who was of African descent.
+This was Thomas-Alexandre.

 Early Life in France